Our website address is: https://thefionaproject.org.

 Updates to your browser or operating system may affect the functionality of the opt-out add-on.
 Please check directly with the manufacturer of your browser to determine whether add-ons will function properly on the browser version that you are using.

-The latest versions of internet Explorer sometimes load the Google Analytics opt-out add-on after sending data to Google Analytics.
+The latest versions of Internet Explorer sometimes load the Google Analytics opt-out add-on after sending data to Google Analytics.
 Therefore, if you are using Internet Explorer, the add-on will set cookies on your computer.
 These cookies ensure that any collected data is immediately deleted from the collection server.
 Please make sure that third party cookies aren’t disabled for your Internet Explorer browser.
 If you delete your cookies, the add-on will, within a short time frame reset these cookies to ensure that your Google Analytics browser add-on remains fully functional.

 The Google Analytics opt-out browser add-on does not prevent data from being sent to the website itself or in other ways to web analytics services.

-We do not share the information you provide to us with any entity outside of our email distribution service.
+We do not share the information you provide to us with any entity outside our email distribution service.
 We use Mailchimp for email distribution.
 Aside from the technical support team at Mailchimp, The Fiona Project LLC (“TFP”) is the only entity to access the subscriber data in the Mailchimp database.

 Your information will never be sold or shared.
 We will however share your information if required by law as necessary or appropriate to protect, enforce, or defend the legal rights, privacy, safety, or property of the Services, our employees or agents or users or to comply with applicable law or legal process, including responding to requests from public and government authorities.